 Temparature-wise, Big Island hikes are usually best taken in the morning.
 However, since the Kilauea rises high above sea level, you could get away with an afternoon walk too.
 Doing so, you will also avoid the foggy conditions that are more common in the morning.

-We started hiking the Kilauea Iki Trail around noon and the fog only cleared around 1PM.
+We started hiking the Kilauea Iki trail around noon and the fog only cleared around 1PM.
 It would have taken too long to wait for twilight.
 Still, we could see some glowing lava in the Halema’uma’u crater.
 Look closely at this picture and you will see the orange glow in the crater.

-Spiritual importance in Hawaiian culture
+Spiritual importance of the Kilauea volcano in Hawaiian culture

 In Hawaiian culture, the Kilauea volcano, and more specific the Halemaʻumaʻu crater, is said to be the home of Pele, the goddess of fire.
 Many native Hawaiians still believe that lava is her physical embodiment.

 That spiritual belief is still very much alive.
 We saw a young Hawaiian man patiently waiting in line at the viewpoint next to the Jagger museum’s parking lot.
 He was holding a kind of box made out of palm leaves.
 I approached him and asked him, respectfully, if this was an offering to Pele.
 He confirmed and said it was a food item made from macadamia nut.
 I could see he was bothered by the other visitors standing on some rocks to be able to take a better picture of the lava.
 In Hawaiian culture, it’s considered very disrespectful to move rocks, let alone stand on them.
-Consider this and be respectful when visiting mount Kilauea.
-Have another look at the previous photo where you can see the offerings on the ground (one of which is a flower).
+Moving the rocks displaces Pele’s spiritual energy.

 Is the Kilauea Iki Trail on your Hawaii bucket list?